-The Republic of Indonesia is located in Southeast Asia and consists of about 17 000 islands.
-It has a tropical, hot and humid climate.
-With a population of 234 million, growing at a rate of 2.45% per year, Indonesia has considerable environmental problems.
-Agriculture, forestry and mining make up around 25% of Indonesia’s GDP.
+The Republic of Indonesia is located in Southeast Asia, consisting of about 17 000 islands.
+It has a tropical climate and a population of 264 million.
+Agriculture, forestry and mining make up around 25 per cent of Indonesia’s GDP.
 While Indonesia has the second highest level of biodiversity in the world, it suffers from large-scale deforestation and over-fishing, which destroy habitats and endanger many species.
-For example, one recent study found that Indonesia lost over 6 million hectares of forest between 2000 and 2012.
+For example, a 2014 study found that Indonesia lost over 6 million hectares of forest between 2000 and 2012.
 In 2012 Indonesia’s rate of deforestation surpassed that of Brazil, making it the country which lost the largest area of forest cover in that year (Margono, 2014).

 Overall Fiscal Profile

 Indonesia’s growth rate slowed to about 5 per cent in 2014, particularly due to slowing investment, weaker external demand and limited funding conditions, and has stayed at this level since then.
 While inflation peaked in December 2013 and 2014 with rates of more than 8 per cent due to fuel price increases and the depreciation of the Indonesian Rupiah, this has since slowed down to more moderate levels between 3 and 4 per cent.
 In 2013 and 2014, the current account deficit widened to more than 3 per cent, but in the following years fell to less than 2 per cent due to a modest global recovery and a softening of commodity prices (World Bank, 2018).

 Policy and Legal Framework for a Green Economy